The Age of Innocence (1993 film)

 The Age of Innocence is a 1993 American historical romantic drama film directed by Martin Scorsese.
-The screenplay was adapted from Edith Wharton's 1920 novel of the same name by Scorsese and Jay Cocks.
-The film stars Daniel Day-Lewis, Michelle Pfeiffer, Winona Ryder, and Miriam Margolyes, and was released by Columbia Pictures.
+The screenplay was adapted from Edith Wharton's 1920 novel by Scorsese and Jay Cocks.
+The film stars Daniel Day-Lewis, Michelle Pfeiffer, Winona Ryder, and Miriam Margolyes.

 The film tells the story of Newland Archer (Day-Lewis), a wealthy New York society attorney who finds himself caught between two women, the conformist May Welland (Ryder) and the unconventional Countess Ellen Olenska (Pfeiffer).

 The Age of Innocence was released theatrically on September 17, 1993, by Columbia Pictures.
 It received critical acclaim, winning the Academy Award for Best Costume Design, and being nominated for Best Actress in a Supporting Role (Ryder), Best Adapted Screenplay, Best Original Score, and Best Art Direction.
 Margolyes won the Best Supporting Actress BAFTA in 1994.
 The film grossed $68 million on a $34 million budget.
 Scorsese dedicated the film to his father, Luciano Charles Scorsese, who died the month before it was released.
 Luciano and his wife, Catherine Scorsese, have cameo appearances in the film.